ngrok/ngrok-docs/docs/integrations/hostedhooks/webhooks.md

     ngrok http 3000 --verify-webhook hostedhooks --verify-webhook-secret {app sign secret}
     ```

-1. Post a new message to the message endpoint of HostedHooks by following the same procedure of the [Run Webhooks with HostedHooks and ngrok](#run-webhook) section.
+1. Post a new message to the message endpoint of HostedHooks by following the same procedure as the [Run Webhooks with HostedHooks and ngrok](#run-webhook) section.
     **Tip**: Modify the value of the **event_id** field in the JSON body.
 This value must be unique per app.

 Verify that your local application receives the request and logs information to the terminal.